fledware/GodotXUnit/README.md

 If there is a better way to do this, please let me know.
 I'd really like to make the installation of this easier and remove the manual steps.

+## Running Tests From A Sub Project

+It's common in C# projects to separate unit and integration test into sub projects.
+This helps with package size and enforcing dependencies.

+By default, GodotXUnit will attempt to run tests in the root project.
+If you have a subproject (with a csproj file at the root), you can run that by selecting the desired project in the target assembly option located at the top right of the GodotXUnit panel.

+If you have a test project that is external from the godot project, GodotXUnit will not be able to automatically find the project.
+You will need to select 'Custom Location' in the drop down and put the absolute path to the dll in the 'Custom Assembly Path (dll)' label.
+Make sure to choose the dll that is in the `bin` directory, as xunit will need to load the dll dependencies, and they must live next to the assembly being discovered on.

 ## How It Works

 When you click a run button, the first thing is the run args gets written